yarfreese/final_project/README.md

   * delete
 * maintains list of machines
 * maintains list of reservations
+* displays a list of machines available for a given request

 Problems
 * must be in bin folder to execute